screego/server/docs/install.md

 ?> Before starting Screego you may read [Configuration](config.md).

+!> TLS is required for Screego to work.
+Either enable TLS inside Screego or use a reverse proxy to serve Screego via TLS.

 ## Docker

 Setting up Screego with docker is pretty easy, you basically just have to start the docker container, and you are ready to go: